 The race is on to achieve net zero emissions by mid-century.
-Join our experts as they discuss where climate ambition is strongest globally, which countries and companies are leading the way, and how others can catch them.
+On Tuesday 24 November our expert panel discussed where climate ambition is strongest globally, which countries and companies are leading the way, and how others can catch them.

 UN High Level Climate Action Champion